 If you’re hiring via executives or leaders within a non-HR department, it takes longer and you’re less likely to find the most qualified candidates.

-As the process starts, you can immediately say which candidates you like, and the outsourced HR team will immediately start adjusting.
+As the process starts, you can immediately say which candidates you like, and the outsourced human resources team will immediately start adjusting.
 That means you’ll quickly get a list of high-quality candidates ready to interview — references and educational claims already checked if you want.

 Interestingly, a BPO service provider will often take the same approach to candidates as they do to sales leads.
 There’s a lot of technology and improvements going into refining the search, meaning you get the best of a wealth of knowledge when you choose a firm that has a proven track record of doing both.